November 2015 worked out for me for continuing works. Hence there was little new stuff.

 It was a month for continuations, and not really for starting anything new.
-On Wattpad, I continued posting Fortune.
-On Fanfiction.net, I continued to post A Long, Long Time Ago.
-On the G & T Show forums, I continued to post Reversal.
+So on Wattpad, I continued posting Fortune.
+In addition, on Fanfiction.net, I continued to post A Long, Long Time Ago.
+Finally, on the G & T Show forums, I continued to post Reversal.

 See the Stats page for individual read and review counts.